WeijianLiang/WeijianLiang.github.io/_pages/cv.md

 * Journal reviewer:
   * Computers and Geotechnics
   * Journal of Rock Mechanics and Geotechnical Engineering
+  * Journal of Geotechnical and Geoenvironmental Engineering (ASCE)
+  * European Journal of Environmental and Civil Engineering
   * Engineering Computations
   * Soils and Foundations
-  * International Journal of Geomechanics
+  * International Journal of Geomechanics (ASCE)
   * Journal of Zhejiang University - SCIENCE A
   * International Journal for Numerical and Analytical Methods in Geomechanics
   * Transportation Geotechnics